nrifath2009/nrifath2009/README.md

 - Strong foundation in Object Oriented Programming (OOP), Version Control using Git, N-Tier Architecture, software design principles, and coding standards
 - Advocate of best practices including SOLID principles and design patterns
 - Proficient in project development tools such as JIRA, DevOps, and Trello for effective project management
+- AI & Machine Learning: Developed a customized AI chatbot using OpenAI API and focused on Prompt Engineering to optimize AI interactions

 ## Learning and Work Ethic